Ad115/ICGC-data-parser/docs/mutation-recurrence-workflow.rst

 The mutation recurrence workflow
 ================================

-Documentation for the mutation recurrence workflow.
+User documentation for the mutation recurrence workflow.
 Including description, basic structure logic, description of the implementations and results.

 -----------
 Description